mui/material-ui/test/README.md

 Testing the components at the React level isn't enough;
 we need to make sure they will behave as expected with a **real DOM**.
-To solve that problem we use [karma](https://github.com/karma-runner/karma), which is almost a drop-in replacement of [jsdom](https://github.com/tmpvar/jsdom).
+To solve that problem we use [Karma](https://github.com/karma-runner/karma), which is almost a drop-in replacement of [jsdom](https://github.com/jsdom/jsdom).
 Our tests run on different browsers to increase the coverage:

 - [Headless Chrome](https://chromium.googlesource.com/chromium/src/+/lkgr/headless/README.md)
+- Headless Firefox
-- Chrome, Firefox, Safari, and Edge thanks to [BrowserStack](https://www.browserstack.com)
+- Chrome, Safari, and Edge thanks to [BrowserStack](https://www.browserstack.com)

+In development mode, if `pnpm test:karma` fails with this error "Cannot start ChromeHeadless.
+Can not find the binary", you can solve it by installing the missing headless browsers: `pnpm playwright install --with-deps`.

 ##### BrowserStack